gguridi/graphite-client/README.md

 aggregator.Flush()
 ```

-Note that that will send two metrics at once, one for `received` with a value of 25, and
+This will send two metrics at once, one for `metric.received.count` with a value of 25, and
-another one for `sent` with a value of 5.
+another one for `metric.sent.count` with a value of 5.

 ### Metric types